Places to Visit in Wayanad

 iii) Get around Wayanad

 Wayanad boasts of excellent local bus connectivity, the buses are frequent and extremely cheap (ranging from 5-20 rupees) at the same time.
-And you can practically visit any tourist site using the public transport; perfect for solo backpackers touring Kerala!
-I also toured Wayanad solo and used public buses to go everywhere.
+And you can practically visit any tourist site and do sightseeing in wayanad using the public transport; perfect for solo backpacking Kerala!
+I also backpacked Wayanad solo and used public buses to go everywhere.
+Yay!

 A) Sulthan Bathery